DeepakAkkara/COVID-19-Severity-Analysis/README.md

 One of the most important unsupervised techniques we used was creating a correlation matrix of all of our numerical data.
 This allows us to see which features are most strongly correlated with one another, helping us eliminate redundancy in the future as well as find the columns most strongly correlated with ending up in the ICU or dying.

 #### [Principal Component Analysis](https://en.wikipedia.org/wiki/Principal_component_analysis)
-An important algorithm in dimensionality reduction is principal component analysis (PCA), which is an unsupervised technique.
+A common algorithm in dimensionality reduction is principal component analysis (PCA).
-Principal component analysis works by projecting higher-dimensional spaces to lower-dimensional bases, where the new bases correspond to the most important components of the data (hence the name principal component analysis).
-Essentially, the goal of PCA is to reduce the amount of dimensions as much as possible while keeping as much information as possible.
+We ran principal component analysis on the numerical data that we had; however the results were not very useful to us and we did not pursue the algorithm further.
+Our project involves determining which features increase the probability of dying or being severely impacted (ICU) by COVID-19, but PCA projects our feature set onto a new basis entirely, which does not allow us to select the most important original features.

 #### [t-SNE](https://en.wikipedia.org/wiki/T-distributed_stochastic_neighbor_embedding)
 t-distributed stochastic neighbor embedding is another dimensionality reduction technique, typically used to provide easy 2D or 3D